moryba/useful-notes/notes.md

 # Rule based chatbot

+import re
+import random

+class SupportBot:
+  negative_responses = ("nothing", "don't", "stop", "sorry")

+  exit_commands = ("quit", "pause", "exit", "goodbye", "bye", "later")

+  def __init__(self):
+    pass

+  def welcome(self):
+    name = input("Hi, I'm a customer support representative.
+Welcome to Codecademy Bank.
+Before we can help you, I need some information from you.
+What is your first name and last name? ")

+    will_help = input(f"Okay {name}, what can I help you with?")

+    if will_help in self.negative_responses:
+      print("Okay, have a great day!")
+      return

+    return will_help

+# Create a SupportBot instance
+SupportConversation = SupportBot()

+# Call the .welcome() method SupportConversation.welcome()

 The first step for any rule-based chatbot is greeting the user and asking them how the chatbot can help.
     - Get the name of the user
     - Ask the user, by name, if they need help